New Karbigahiya

 New Karbigahiya or simply Karbigahiya is a neighbourhood in the central section of Patna in the eastern state of Bihar in India.
-It is located on the south side of Patna Junction and also serves as direct access point for platforms of the railway station.
+It is located on the south side of Patna Junction and also serves as a direct access point for platforms of the railway station.

 It is one of the busiest pedestrian and automobile areas in the city of Patna as a lot of vehicular traffic flows from the railway station to city and main bus stand of Patna.
 The neighbourhood also has an auto stand known as Karbigahiya auto stand.

 History

 Karbigahiya is an old locality of Patna which was part of wider Mithapur area of the city.
 Patna Junction railway station was opened as Bankipore Junction in 1862.
 As the railway station grew in size, south end of the junction expanded up to northern end of Karbigahiya neighbourhood.

 The neighbourhood is also the location of an old Thermal power station which was run by Bihar State Electricity Board (BSEB) and closed in October 1984.
 The Cooling tower and dilapidated buildings of the thermal plant can still be seen in the area.